jorishr/notes-on-javascript/async_programming/iterators-generators.md

 iterator.next()	//-> {value:3, done: false}
 iterator.next()	//-> {value:undefined, done: true}
 ```
-The ITERATOR has a NEXT function that will allow you to obtain the next value in the iterating process.If you call that method, you get an object with two key-value pairs: the next value in the datastructure and a boolean that indicates whether or not the iteration has ended.
+The ITERATOR has a NEXT function that will allow you to obtain the next value in the iterating process.If you call that method, you get an object with two key-value pairs: the next value in the data structure and a boolean that indicates whether or not the iteration has ended.

 ## Generator functions
 A generator function builds on top of the Symbol.iterator implementation.